xiaofangxd/EGTAS/README.md

 ## Running

-- 1. 'con_data': generate the surrogate data，
+1. 'con_data': generate the surrogate data;
-- 2. 'search': evolutionary search with surrogate model,
+2. 'search': evolutionary search with surrogate model;
-- 3. 'finetune': retrain for the best arches searched by EGTAS.
+3. 'finetune': retrain for the best arches searched by EGTAS.
-- 4. 'con_surr': construct surrogate model for Ablation studies (options),
+4. 'con_surr': construct surrogate model for Ablation studies (options).

 Please see details in our code annotations.
     ```